mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

 The merge request ([Adding the security scan SLI to the library](https://gitlab.com/gitlab-com/runbooks/-/merge_requests/8210)) adds the SLI definition to our SLI library, which makes it avaialable in the [metrics catalog in Runbooks](https://gitlab.com/gitlab-com/runbooks/-/tree/master/metrics-catalog?ref_type=heads).

 ### The web request user journey

+**The user story**

 Given an end-user requested a HTTP endpoint, then endpoint should be rendered.

 **The implementation**

 The `rails_request` SLI captures the use case described by implementing an apdex and an error rate.
 For the apdex, it aims to answer the question: is the endpoint performing at a reasonable latency?
 For the error rate, it aims to answer the question: is the endpoint responding successfully?

 The graphical representation of its implementation: